Submission Policy & Guidelines

 – are profane or have profanity;

-– are insensitive or insulting, or could reasonably be interpreted as insensitive or insulting, toward race, ethnicity, religion, age, sex, gender, or any other recognized or protected group;
+– are insensitive, insulting, indelicate, or hurtful, or could reasonably be interpreted by readers as insensitive, insulting, indelicate, or hurtful, toward race, ethnicity, religion, age, sex, gender, or any other recognized or protected group;

-– advocate, or could be reasonably interpreted as advocating, any form of harm to humans, animals, and other sentient beings; or otherwise describes or depicts cruelty, bullying, violence, abuse, harm, or neglect to persons of any age; or otherwise describes or depicts cruelty, suffering, or abuse to animals, and other sentient beings;
+– advocate, or could be reasonably interpreted as advocating, any form of harm to humans, animals, and other sentient beings; or otherwise describes or depicts cruelty, bullying, violence, abuse, harm, or neglect to persons of any age; or otherwise describes or depicts cruelty, suffering, or abuse to animals (including, but not limited to, harm or neglect), and other sentient beings;

 – could reasonably be interpreted as glorifying actions that may endanger the welfare of humans, animals, and other sentient beings.

-• We do not accept articles that are taken from other newspapers, magazines, or publications.
+We do not accept submissions taken from (or previously published in) other newspapers, magazines, or publications.

 Browse through your old photo album to see if you might have a picture that relates to your story.
 If not, perhaps there’s another interesting old photo that you have a great story about.
 Photographs must be of good quality to be reproduced.
 Please ensure all photograph(s) have information for a caption to be printed with the picture, including (from left to right) names of people in the picture, as well as where and when it was taken.
 Please print the information so that it is easily readable, as we do not want to misspell people’s names.

-For quality purposes, we do not accept photocopies or low quality ink-jet photos.
+For publishing quality and aesthetic purposes, we do not accept photocopies or low quality ink-jet photos.
+We reserve the right to remove photo watermarks on all submitted photos whenever possible.
 Photo(s) included with submitted content are published at the discretion of The Senior Paper and submitting a photo (or photos) does not guarantee publishing.